 These include, but are not limited to, persons who experience an amputation, total joint replacement, aneurysm, anoxia, arteriovenous malformation, encephalopathy, Guillian-Barré syndrome, multiple sclerosis, cancer, spinal or brain tumor, post-polio syndrome, post-transplant laminectomy and lupus.

-Baylor Rehab reaches out to current and former patients as well as others in the Dallas/Fort Worth Metroplex with monthly support groups for people who have experienced TBI, SCI and stroke.
+Baylor Rehab reaches out to current and former patients as well as others in the Dallas-Fort Worth Metroplex with monthly support groups for people who have experienced TBI, SCI and stroke.
 People who experience these conditions usually require a lifetime of rehabilitation and re-adjustment as these conditions can be extremely debilitating and often change the affected person's life forever-not to mention the lives of family, friends and caregivers.
 The support groups are designed to offer these people a chance to socialize with others who have shared the same experience.
-The TBI program at Baylor Rehab annually sponsors the Mountain High Camp, a five-day camp in Red River, N.M. for young adults who have experienced a TBI.
+The TBI program at Baylor Rehab annually sponsors the Mountain High Camp, a five-day camp in Red River, New Mexico, for young adults who have experienced a TBI.
 In 2005, Baylor Rehab established its own camp for TBI survivors in Dallas known as Friends of Hope, a day camp held four times a year sponsored by Dallas area churches and synagogues.
 For fiscal year 2009, Baylor Health Care System will report $468 million* in community benefit, which includes providing care for charity patients and patients enrolled in government programs such as Medicare and Medicaid, as well as the unreimbursed costs of medical education, research and community programs.

 Jon Skinner, president, Baylor Institute for Rehabilitation Download PDF Version